Crossing the Dostuk Checkpoint and Travelling to Uzbekistan from Osh

 Uzbek customs checking the electronics

 Sometimes, Uzbek customs officers go after checking the luggage.
 Once upon a time, some travelers were “lucky” and asked to present the content of their smartphones, laptops, and cameras.
 It happened to me twice when officers browsed through my images and videos.
 When I asked the purpose for that, the reply was to see if I have pornography (do people still store porn in their devices???
 I mean, with modern internet and ability to watch anything anywhere and anytime?).
 But their concern is also related to the presence of extremist content.
 I have never seen foreigners getting their devices checked.
-But, just in case, make sure not to have anything provocative on your devices.
+But, just in case, make sure not to have anything provocative on your devices (by the way, it is 2024 and my phone hasn’t been checked for the last 5 years).

 And delete your porn (just saying)!